PenguLoader/PenguLoader/README.md

 4. Click **INSTALL**
 5. Launch League Client

+> To try preview features, you have to [build this project](#build-from-source) or download the latest auto-build in [Actions](https://github.com/nomi-san/league-loader/actions).

 ### Usage

 After League Client ready, just click the settings button to ensure the default plugin loaded.